 Follow it up to the Carrock Wolfram Mine where there is an information board.

-Bear right from the signboard along the track.
+Bear right from the signboard along the track which climbs gently.
 Very shortly another small track crosses.
 Here a choice can be made: the official route follows Grainsgill Beck which many people not used to rough and ready wet scrambling find tricky and very slow.
 The route we recommend is to cross the track and in a few metres bear left picking up a path through bracken as it materialises from the rough ground.

 Leave High Pike heading NNE past the windshelter standing a little way off and descend on the path.
 Do not follow the path blindly as it bears right, NE, along the ridge.
 Instead, bear left along one of the paths heading north - in clear weather aim for the right most of two tall television masts visible in the distance.